 If you crack your own black walnuts, put them in a bowl of cool water to remove any small pieces of shell.
 Remove the walnuts and dry.

-Whisk the cream, cornstarch or eggs, vanilla extract and salt.
+Whisk the cream, eggs, vanilla extract and salt.

 In a small 1 quart sauce pan over high heat, bring the maple syrup to a simmer.